ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Dallas 3|10.1.0.0/24
 Dallas 3|10.2.0.0/24

-Similarly routing the transit VPC through the firewall is done by adding additional routes to the egress route table attached to the subnets in the transit VPC.
-All egress traffic in the transit VPC is directed to the firewall in the originator's zone.
-For example a test instance 10.0.0.4 attempting contact with 192.168.1.4 will be sent through the firewall in us-south-1, 10.0.0.196.
+Similarly routing the transit VPC through the firewall-router is done by adding additional routes to the egress route table attached to the subnets in the transit VPC.
+All egress traffic in the transit VPC is directed to the firewall-router in the originator's zone.
+For example a test instance 10.0.0.4 attempting contact with 192.168.1.4 will be sent through the firewall-router in us-south-1, 10.0.0.196.

 zone|destination|next_hop
 --|--|--|--